 - In-network benefits apply to: - 1.
 Professional services received from a network provider; - 2.
 Professional services for testing and treatment of a sexually transmitted disease and testing for AIDS and other HIV-related conditions received from a network provider or a non-network provider; - 3.
 Family planning services, for the voluntary planning of the conception and bearing of children, received from a network provider or a non-network provider.
 For the purpose of this benefit, family planning services does not include infertility treatment. - Out-of-network benefits apply to professional services received from a non-network provider.
-In addition to the deductible and coinsurance, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
+There is not an out-of-pocket maximum that applies to these charges.
+In addition to the deductible and coinsurance, you will be responsible for any charges in excess of the non-network provider reimbursement amount except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy of Coverage.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.